 If you still see this message after clicking the link, then your browser settings are likely set to not allow cookies.
 Please try enabling cookies.
 You can find instructions at https://www.whatismybrowser.com/guides/how-to-enable-cookies/auto.
-If you still have issues after this, please contact us.

-Additional race information can be found at http://www.ludingtonlakestride.com/.
+Additional race information can be found at http://www.ludingtonlakestride.org.

-If you have any questions about this race, click the button below.Questions?
+If you have any questions about this race, click the button below.

 The half marathon course is beautiful, yet challenging.
 Runners start on Lake Shore Drive, near the city beach, and head north towards the Ludington State Park, then turn off to the right at Piney Ridge Road, about the 2 mile mark.
 Runners will then continue along for 2 miles of paved, rolling hills, that run between the Lake Michigan dunes and Hamlin Lake.
 They will leave Piney Ridge Road at about the 4 mile mark and enjoy a 1.8 mile trail run through a very beautiful mature forest.
 This section of the course is fun, with a few technical areas.
 It’s full of short ups and downs that allow you to maintain pace with little effort, it’s fast but passing must be done carefully.
 Once clear of the woods, you run down the infamous sand dune, cross over Hamlin dam, run through the State Park and turn south running along the Lake Michigan Shore line on Lakeshore Drive for about 6 miles.
 Runners will want to take in the view of the lake on this return trip.
 Aid stations offering Gatorade & water will dot every mile up to the trail entrance and will continue again once runners exit the State Park, about the 7 mile mark.
 There will not be port-a-johns on the course.
 The majority of the run is flat.
 The trail is the exception, along with one hill at the 12 mile mark.
 After that it’s flat and fast to the finish located at the city beach.
 Enjoy post-race refreshments in the finish area tent while cheering on fellow finishers.
 Most of the runners bring family and spend the day on the beach swimming, tanning or playing volleyball.
 Downtown Ludington is walking distance from the beach.

 Like this page and invite your friends on Facebook.